kubernetes-hy/kubernetes-hy.github.io/pages/part1.md

 $ k3d create -w 2
 ```

-This created a kubernetes cluster with 2 worker nodes.
+This created a Kubernetes cluster with 2 worker nodes.
 As they're in docker you can confirm that they exist with `docker ps`.

 ```console
 $ docker ps